arangodb/docs/3.11/analyzers.md

 - `format` (string, _optional_): the internal binary representation to use for storing the geo-spatial data
-  - `"latLngDouble"` (default): store each latitude and longitude value as an 8-byte floating-point value.
+  - `"latLngDouble"` (default): store each latitude and longitude value as an 8-byte floating-point value (16 bytes per coordinate).
 This format preserves numeric values exactly and is more compact than the VelocyPack format used by the `geojson` Analyzer.
-  - `"latLngInt"`: store each latitude and longitude value as an 4-byte integer value.
+  - `"latLngInt"`: store each latitude and longitude value as an 4-byte integer value (8 bytes per coordinate).
 This is the most compact format but the precision is limited to approximately 1 to 10 centimeters.
-  - `"s2Point"`: store each longitude-latitude pair in the native format of Google S2 which is used for geo-spatial calculations.
-This is not a compact format but it reduces the number of computations necessary when you execute geo-spatial queries.
+  - `"s2Point"`: store each longitude-latitude pair in the native format of Google S2 which is used for geo-spatial calculations (24 bytes per coordinate).
+    This is not a particular compact format but it reduces the number of computations necessary when you execute geo-spatial queries.
     This format preserves numeric values exactly.
 - `type` (string, _optional_):
   - `"shape"` (default): index all GeoJSON geometry types (Point, Polygon etc.)
   - `"centroid"`: compute and only index the centroid of the input geometry